FindMySchool LogoFindMySchool

 Leadership is currently under Mrs Charlotte Purcell (Headteacher), as shown on the school’s own published staffing information.
 The school also describes partnership working with another local Church school, St John’s Angell Town, while retaining its own admissions and inspection identity.
 That kind of arrangement often matters to families because it can broaden school improvement support and shared staff development, without removing the specific character of a smaller primary.

-The most recent Key Stage 2 outcomes show a very strong picture.
-In 2024, 90.33% of pupils reached the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 38% achieved the higher threshold in reading, writing and mathematics, compared with an England average of 8%.
-Reading and mathematics scaled scores are also high at 110 and 108 respectively, with grammar, punctuation and spelling at 110.
+The most recent Key Stage 2 outcomes show a strong picture.
+In the current 2024-25 / 2025 dataset, 80% of pupils reached the expected standard in reading, writing and mathematics combined.
+At the higher standard, 30% achieved the higher threshold in reading, writing and mathematics.
+Reading and mathematics scaled scores are also high at 111 and 109 respectively, with grammar, punctuation and spelling at 112.

 Parents comparing local options can use the FindMySchool Local Hub page and the Comparison Tool to view results side-by-side, particularly useful in a borough where several schools sit within a short travel radius.